 How Does It Differ From Other Methods?

 There are a few key ingredients that make all the difference in what we call ‘wear and tear’ and these ingredients are incorporated into somatic education.
-Here, we teach the body how to return to balance by learning how the body hears, as well as how we can listen to its needs.
-Using this mindful meditative approach, countless clients not only have be able to receive significant improvements in areas of pain or dysfunction, but have also gained knowledge in how to reinforce and retain the changes on their own.
-Back and neck pain are among the easiest to turn around when the home exercises are brought into the equation.
+Here, we teach the body how to return to balance by learning how the body hears, as well as how we can listen when it responds.
+We listen to how the system is receiving a technique (suggestion) and wait for it to absorb and integrate the technique, then listen to the tissue’s new status so we can be guided to which other forces may be acting on the symptom.
+If there is a pain in the knee, we check the forces built up in the hamstring attachment, for example, and feel how the knee responds; then explore the muscles directly behind and below the knee, and so on until the most prominent contributor to the tension reveals itself, the knee decompresses, and the pain recedes.
+Using the subtleties of this mindful ‘conversational’ approach, countless clients not only have be able to receive significant improvements in areas of pain or dysfunction, but have also gained knowledge in how to reinforce and retain the changes on their own.
+Clients can learn how to engage in conversation with their bodies and increase their ability to understand the feedback it gives.
+Back, neck, and joint pain are among the easiest to turn around when the home exercises are brought into the equation.

 More About the Technique and Its Benefits